krystaldowling/MAST30034_Final_Project-/README.md

 #### 2. Convolutional Neural Network

-Various convolutional neural network models were attempted in fake news detection, starting at a simple standard model and building on this model to the final best performing model; a multi-channel CNN.
+Various CNN models were attempted in fake news detection, starting at a simple standard model and building on this model to the final best performing model; a multi-channel CNN.

 **Associated code:**
 → Standard_CNN.ipynb